richardjy/FPE/index.md

 Elevation gain/loss is handled in a simplistic way.
 The elevation change between the end points of each trail leg is tallied up and displayed.
 While this misses additional ups and downs within each leg it does give a good impression of the profile for the planned run/walk.
 Elevation is from USGS [National Map](https://www.usgs.gov/core-science-systems/national-geospatial-program/national-map).

 The network of 'nodes' and 'legs' is stored in a ['geoJSON' file](https://gist.github.com/richardjy/9524f0810c1bda554c69f36501cbd92a).
-The network is a balance between keeping things too simple (and being inaccurate when a trail 'jogs' to the side where it crosses another trail) and having too many nodes (which would mean more clicks to create a route).
+The network is a balance between keeping things too simple - and being inaccurate when a trail 'jogs' to the side where it crosses another trail - and having too many nodes - which would mean more clicks to create a route.

-### Getting started: Create a Route
+### Getting started: Create a route
 - Click on the first leg near the starting point.
 Then add legs by clicking on connected trails.
 The <i class='fa fa-flag-checkered'></i> shows the end of the trail.
 Clicking on the trails can be challenging on a tablet/phone depending on the device.
 - Autoroute on same trail by clicking further along the trail (if going in the same direction).
 - To remove the last leg use Ctrl-click or the button, see below.
 Fancier editing is currently not supported.

 ### Button bar

-#### <i class='fa fa-map-o'></i>  Import GPX track or Strava Activity
+#### <i class='fa fa-map-o'></i>  Import GPX track or Strava activity
 - Strava: Enter Strava activity ID (typically 10 digit number).
 Alternatively, entering 1 will return your last activity, 2 your second last, etc (up to 999).
 - GPX: Open the GPX file in Notepad or similar, then select and copy the text (e.g. on Windows Ctrl-A, Ctrl-C) and paste into the dialog (Ctrl-V).
 If the file is too large for the field it will be truncated.

 #### <i class='fa fa-map-signs fa-lg'></i>  Create route from GPX track
 - Translates the imported GPX activity/trail into a route.
 As the GPX track will likely not pass exactly through the nodes, the algorithm will therefore look for nodes that are 'close enough' and build the route from these.
 The summary dialog shows how close the track was to the various nodes, also indicated visually by a blue circle.
 The dialog shows all the legs that were found - this is in contrast to the summary of the route in the upper right, which combines legs on the same trail into a single entry.
-Testing has been carried out using GPX tracks from several different Garmin watches, but feedback will be appreciated on nodes or tracks that are not reliably matching.
+Testing has been carried out using GPX tracks from several different GPS watch makes, including Garmin, but feedback will be appreciated on nodes or tracks that are not reliably matching.
 - Includes option to update the Strava activity description with FPE calculated distance.
 Thanks to Pete for the FPE emoji combo: 🌲📏.
 - If the route does not match the network then additional 'Extra' legs will be added.
 This might be due to Extra distance at the start or end of the section in Forest Park.
 Extra-O&B is an out-and-back on a trail, whilst Extra-Skip means that the route seems to have gone to an unexpected node - perhaps due to a shortcut or different routing on roads or other trails.
 - If your activity is outside FP then it will of course fail, perhaps ungracefully.